 Email Opt-out and Subscription Management

-DemandCenter’s email Opt-out and Subscription Management will also affect the Email Consent status of a prospect in specific situations by automatically withdrawing Consent.
-Prospects who have given consent can easily update their consent choices using opt-out and subscription preferences:
+DemandCenter’s Opt-out and Subscription Management will also affect the Email Consent status of a prospect in specific situations by automatically withdrawing Consent.
+Prospects who have given consent can easily update their consent choices via their Subscription Management pages accessible via the "opt-out" links.
+Prospects can choose and update their subscription preferences:

 - Email Consent is revoked and the email consent field will be set to No.